pascal-fb-martin/houseclock/README.md

 * make
 * sudo make install

 This installs HouseClock as a service (for Debian's systemd) and starts it.
 If ntpd or chrony was installed, this stops and disables it.
+This also disables systemd-timesyncd.

 ## Configuration